narbehaj/narbehaj.github.io/_posts/2020-06-03-docker-image-python-app-registry.md

+---
+layout: post
-# Create a Docker image for a Python app and push it to the registry
+title: "Create a Docker image for a Python app and push it to the registry"
+author: "Narbeh"
+date: 2020-06-03 12:30:43 +0300
+categories: linux
+---

 ![](assets/img/docker.png)